No results found

-Home / Population and society / Articles / Asylum in the United States: How the case backlog grew to hundreds of thousands
+Home / Population / Articles / Asylum in the United States: How the case backlog grew to hundreds of thousands

 The number of asylum cases pending before the federal government are in the hundreds of thousands, a figure that increased in recent years due to an influx of migrants from Central America and Venezuela.